linbug/FitBee/README.md

 I’m working on making the browser window headless.

-##Configuration

-Fill in your Fitocracy and Beeminder usernames and passwords in FitBee.py.
-Get your Beeminder auth token by signing into Beeminder, and then visiting https://www.beeminder.com/api/v1/auth_token.json.

-Download the latest version of the [chromedriver](http://chromedriver.storage.googleapis.com/index.html), unzip it, and set `path_to_chromedriver` as the path to this file.

 ##Dependencies

 1. You will need to install the following Python modules:
 	- [time](https://docs.python.org/2/library/time.html)
 	- [selenium](https://pypi.python.org/pypi/selenium)

 both are installed using `pip`.

 2. Clone the [beeminderpy.py](https://github.com/mattjoyce/beeminderpy/blob/master/beeminderpy.py) file and put it in the same directory as FitBee.py.

+3. Download the latest version of the [chromedriver](http://chromedriver.storage.googleapis.com/index.html), unzip it, and note the path to this file

+##Configuration

+- Fill in your Fitocracy and Beeminder usernames and passwords in FitBee.py.
+Get your Beeminder auth token by signing into Beeminder, and then visiting https://www.beeminder.com/api/v1/auth_token.json.

+- set `path_to_chromedriver` as the path to where you downloaded chromedriver